brokenbyte/handlr-regex/README.md

 > [!NOTE]
 > This currently relies on unstable features of the `clap_complete` crate and may potentially change in the future.

+## Logging

+Since v0.13.0, `handlr-regex` supports logs to help with troubleshooting.

+Logs are output in three ways:
+- stderr
+- notifications (only when neither running in an interactive terminal nor with `--disable-notifications` active)
+- log file at `$XDG_CACHE_HOME/handlr/handlr.log`

+By default, for stderr and notifications, only warning and error logs are shown.
+This can be configured with `--verbose` and `--quiet` as well as with `$RUST_LOG`.
+All logs are printed to the log file regardless.

+For more information on the syntax for `$RUST_LOG`, see [the documentation for `tracing_subscriber::Envfilter`](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html#directives)

 ## Screenshots

 <table><tr><td>